Rajesh-Smartino/Region-Based-Segmentation/README.md

 # Region-Based-Segmentation

 The implementation is based on a simple region-growing technique to segment the region in the image.
-The code works for both colour and grey scale images; adjusted accordingly to run properly.
-The report and User manual are attached as a help.
+The code works for both colour and grey scale images.

 ### Usage
 ```python region_growing.py```